Which season of American Horror Story comes out on top?

 Cast: Connie Britton, Dylan McDermott, Evan Peters, Taissa Farmiga, Denis O’Hare, Kate Mara, Zachary Quinto, Jessica Lange, Eric Stonestreet, Frances Conroy, Sarah Paulson, Lily Rabe

-The first season of American Horror Story follows the Harmon family, who relocate from Boston to LA and move into a restored mansion which is – surprise! – haunted by malevolent spirits.
+The first season of American Horror Story followed the Harmon family, who relocate from Boston to LA and move into a restored mansion which is – surprise! – haunted by malevolent spirits.
 It was spooky, sexy and terrifying, and unlike anything on television at the time.
 Lange experienced a resurgence in her popularity and earned heaps of critical acclaim for her role as Constance Langdon, and was ultimately awarded a Golden Globe, Screen Actors Guild Award and an Emmy.
-Britton and McDermott also delivered fine performances as the two leads, Ben and Vivien Harmon, and we can’t wait to see what Ryan Murphy has in store for them in Apocalypse…

 1. Asylum (season 2)